apotursun963/apotursun963/README.md

-I like building neural nets
+I like building neural nets 𖡎